As promised, today I’m sharing some thrifted Christmas gift ideas for your friends & family!

-I mentioned last month in my post about styling thrifted Christmas decor that I also had some creative ways to use thrifted items as gifts for your friends and family, and today is the day!
+I mentioned recently in a post about styling thrifted Christmas decor that I also had some creative ways to use thrifted items as gifts for your friends and family, and today is the day that I’m sharing all of my ideas!

 I’m going to show you a few gifts I’ve gathered up for this year, and share some of my general tips for what to keep an eye out for when you’re out thrifting!